 Beth Wolf is the founder and Producing Artistic Director of Midsommer Flight.
-Beth’s directing credits include Hamlet, As You Like It, Twelfth Night,Macbeth, Much Ado About Nothing, Romeo and Juliet and A Midsummer Night’s Dream with Midsommer Flight; LIAR!, which won first place in the 2012 City Lit Art of Adaptation Festival; Rosencrantz & Guildenstern are Dead, Black Magic: An Evening of Shakespeare, Seascape with Sharks and Dancer, Bury the Dead, The Fantasticks, and Shakespeare in the Garden (Promethean Theatre Ensemble).
-Additionally, she has directed for festivals, staged readings, and assistant directed with companies all around Chicago, including Remy Bumppo, Idle Muse, the side project, City Lit Theater, Polarity Ensemble Theatre, and more.
+Beth’s directing credits include Two Gentlemen of Verona, Hamlet, As You Like It, Twelfth Night,Macbeth, Much Ado About Nothing, Romeo and Juliet and A Midsummer Night’s Dream with Midsommer Flight; LIAR!, which won first place in the 2012 City Lit Art of Adaptation Festival; Rosencrantz & Guildenstern are Dead, Black Magic: An Evening of Shakespeare, Seascape with Sharks and Dancer, Bury the Dead, The Fantasticks, and Shakespeare in the Garden (Promethean Theatre Ensemble).
+Additionally, she has directed for festivals, staged readings, and assistant directed with companies all around Chicago, including Remy Bumppo, Artemisia, Idle Muse, the side project, City Lit Theater, Polarity Ensemble Theatre, and more.
+Look for her upcoming work in 2019 at Citadel Theatre and Red Theater.
 Beth is also a co-founder and the former Artistic Director of Promethean Theatre Ensemble.
 She is a proud Northwestern University graduate with a double major in theatre and gender studies.

-As an arts educator, Beth offers private coaching to actors and occasionally teaches professional development workshops with Midsommer Flight.
+As an arts educator, Beth offers private coaching to actors both in acting and in Shakespeare’s First Folio work, and occasionally teaches professional development workshops with Midsommer Flight.
 She has also mentored teenagers through Promethean Theatre Ensemble’s partnership with the Chicago Public Library Teen Volume Reader’s Theatre Project; taught Shakespeare workshops to young girls with The Viola Project; musical theatre to 8 year olds at Apple Tree Theatre in Highland Park; and musical theatre and improv to 9-13 year olds for seven years at Arts Unlimited summer camp in Southern California.

 Kanomé Jones (Associate Producer and Casting Director) has absolutely loved working with Midsommer Flight these past few years as a performer and now, as a staff member.
 She was last seen in Building the Wall (Stage Left Theatre) and has performed as Olivia in the 2015 and 2016 Midsommer Flight production of Twelfth Night.
 Other Chicago credits include The Firestorm (Stage Left Theater), The Book Club Play (16t Street Theatre, u/s performed) Titus Andronicus (Babes with Blades Theatre Company) and many short plays and original works with various companies.
 Kanomé is the Casting Director for Strawdog Theatre and an ensemble member of Stage Left Theatre.
 She also completed the acting apprenticeship at Actors Theatre of Louisville.
 Outside of theatre, she is a NASM certified personal trainer at Spindle Fitness and is a proud BFA Acting graduate of Missouri State University.